What is professional indemnity insurance?

 Defamation – a client may claim a statement you’ve made to be untrue and damaging to their reputation and make a claim against you

-Breach of confidence – whether intentional, accidental or as a result of a data breach, this is when private information is disclosed without consent
+Breach of confidence – whether intentional, accidental, this is when private information is disclosed without consent as a result of a business activity

-Breach of copyright – when you unintentionally use someone else’s intellectual property rights in work you create
+Breach of copyright – when you unintentionally use someone else’s intellectual property rights in work you do for a client

 Lost or damaged documents – a policy can cover the cost of recovering documents